bhk/rio/concepts.md

 Here, an untyped vector (a vector of `Any`) is being constructed and then passed to the `V32` constructor, which then packs the values into a typed vector.
-This is all performed at compile-time, no matter what context it appears in.
+This is performed exactly once, even if the line of code in which it appears is "evaluated" multiple times (according to the canonical order of evaluation).
 At run-time this manifests only as a constant vector of 32-bit values.

 Rio does not need to summon "backwards-in-time" type inference in order to achieve this.
 Dynamic typing provides a simple mental mental model for